Understand

 During the 1860s, planters in Australia, Fiji, New Caledonia, and the Samoa Islands, in need of labourers, instigated a long-term indentured labor trade called "blackbirding": essentially slavery.
 At the height of the labor trade, more than one-half the adult male population of several of the islands worked abroad.
 Fragmentary evidence indicates that the current population of Vanuatu is much lower than that of pre-contact times.

-The British and French agreed in 1906 to an Anglo-French Condominium.
 Challenges to this form of government began in the early 1940s.
 The arrival of Americans during World War II, with their informal demeanor and relative wealth, was instrumental in the rise of nationalism in the islands.
 The belief in a mythical messianic figure named John Frum was the basis for an indigenous cargo cult (a movement attempting to obtain industrial goods through magic) promising Melanesian deliverance.
 Today, John Frum is both a religion and a political party with a member of Parliament.

 In 1980, amidst the brief Coconut War, the independent Republic of Vanuatu was created.
 During the 1990s Vanuatu experienced political instability which eventually resulted in a more decentralized government.
 The Vanuatu Mobile Force, a paramilitary group, attempted a coup in 1996 because of a pay dispute.

 Vanuatu sustained extensive damage due to Cyclone Pam in March 2015.
 While the island of Espiritu Santo was unscathed, destruction on many outer islands was severe.
+Port Vila was also hit hard by an earthquake in December 2024.

 Climate

 [edit]With such a large north-south area, Vanuatu has all the tropical variances possible.
 From hot and humid in the north, to mild and dry in the south.
-The Capital Port Vila on Efate can expect 27°C in July to 30°C in January.
+The capital Port Vila on Efate can expect 27°C in July to 30°C in January.
 Nights can drop to 12°C. Humidity from December to February is around 82% and 70% around July.

 Rainfall from January to April is around 300 mm per month, for the rest of the year around 200 mm per month.
 The Banks Islands in the top North can receive above 4,000mm of rain in a year, yet the southern islands may receive less than 2,000 mm.